ChuckMash/WiZmote2MQTT/README.md

 * Relays WiZmote button presses to MQTT
 * Can use multiple WiZmotes simultaneously
 * Can deploy multiple WiZmote2MQTT devices/receivers without clashing
-* Uses EspMQTTClient for MQTT Client for high reliability
+* Uses EspMQTTClient for high reliability
 * Activity Indicator LED
 * Also sends JSON messages over Serial when WiZmote button pressed
 * Tested on